adamszymanowski/linux_plus_XK0-004/CBT_Nuggets_Linux+.md

 - Debian - **Preseed**, but also kickstart file

 Cloud-init
-- bare-bones intstall from cloned image
+- bare-bones install from cloned image
 - then on initial boot runs customization scripts